Horror Express-1974

 As usual, the film is really about Charlie Brown’s endless insecurities prompted by bad luck and always screwing things up no matter that his intentions are noble.

-When the Little Red-Haired Girl moves in across the street from Charlie Brown, he is immediately smitten and does numerous things to impress and acquire her attention- of course with difficulties arising.
+When the Little Red-Haired Girl moves in across the street from Charlie Brown, he is immediately smitten and does numerous things to impress and acquire her attention, with difficulties arising.

 A talent show in which he plays a magician goes wrong.
 To his delight, he is partnered with the Little Red-Haired Girl on a book report, but when she is called out of town he is forced to write the report himself, thereby foiling his attempts at getting close to her.

-As usual, all parents remain unseen and speak in garbled voices as the story is solely about the kids.
+As usual, all parents remain unseen and speak garbled as the story is about the kids.

-An interesting element is, while the Little Red-Haired Girl is seen and does indeed speak, most of this occurs towards the end.
-Up until this point, we see her only from behind allowing an element of mystery to surround her.
+An interesting element is, that while the Little Red-Haired Girl is seen and does indeed speak, most of this occurs towards the end.
+For most of the film, we see her only from behind allowing an element of mystery to surround her.

-It would have been interesting seeing some of the supporting characters explored more- is Peppermint Patty gay and is Marcie her love interest?
+It would have been interesting to see some of the supporting characters explored more- is Peppermint Patty gay and is Marcie her love interest?
 How about a love interest or background for some of the others?
-A very quick side story explored is a growing romance between Pig-Pen and Patti.
+A side story explored is a growing romance between Pig-Pen and Patti.

 The film does a nice job of featuring the familiar settings of the original comic strip- Lucy’s psychiatrist’s booth, the wall, and the skating pond are prominently featured, which is a treat for long-time fans.